paulErdos/Astrovisualization/README.md

 # Astrovisualization
 Code development for visualization in the lab

-CURRENTLY
+PENDING MATTERS
 ===========================================================================

-* Getting Git set up on VLC
+* Waiting on documentation, but don't stall waiting for it.

 NOTES